genesiscommunitysuccess/docs/versioned_docs/version-2022.3/01_getting-started/10_web-training/01_web-training-day1.md

 Add an item pointing to the playground page.

 :::tip
-Look at the [interaction components](/web/web-components/interaction/anchor/) to see a list of available components you can use for the menu item.
+Look at the [interaction components](/web/web-components/interaction/anchor/) to see a list of available components that you can use for the menu item.
-A good suggestion would be to use `Anchor`, which can be simply used as `<zero-anchor>`:
+A good suggestion would be to use `Anchor`, which can simply be used as `<zero-anchor>`:
 ```ts
 <zero-anchor @click=${(x) => x.navigation.navigateTo("/PUT_YOUR_ROUTE_HERE")}>
 Playground
 </zero-anchor>
 ```

-By the way, we're using by default the Zero Design Systems.
+By the way, we're using the Zero Design Systems by default.
 We are going to talk more about Design Systems later in this course.
 :::